 • Instead, determine what strategies families already use to support their child’s learning.
 Some targeted guidance may be beneficial to families around their involvement in their child’s learning, such as providing parents with regular updates about what is happening in their child’s classes to help them talk with their child about school and what they have learnt.

-• Actively seek to understand the learning environment and activities that go on at home within students’ cultural and linguistic settings, and collaboratively plan and problem solve with families to find ways to enhance learning through coordinated support.
+• Actively seek to understand the learning environment and activities that go on at home within students’ cultural and linguistic settings, and collaboratively plan and problem-solve with families to find ways to enhance learning through coordinated support.

 Reflection questions